 In the 16th century, the role of the castle as a prison increased.
 In 1516, brothers from the Cracow Franciscan monastery accused of the murder of Albert Fontini, the commissar of the Czech-Polish province, were kept here.
 Prisoners and supporters of the Reformation were also imprisoned.
 In 1525, Maciej from Ropczyce was placed in the Lipowiec, and in 1550 Franciszek Stankar, lecturer at the Kraków Academy and one of the leading ideologues of the Reformation.
 However, Stankar’s stay in the castle did not last long, because he managed to escape with the help of his friends.

+In the second half of the 16th century, the castle was rebuilt by bishop Andrzej Zebrzydowski.
 The seventeenth century in the history of the stronghold brought many disasters.
-The fire of 1629 destroyed all wooden buildings and damaged the foregate and the upper castle.
-Another fire caused in 1655 the Swedes, escaping after the occupation.
+The fire of 1629 destroyed all wooden buildings and damaged the foregate and the upper ward.
+Another fire was caused in 1655 by the Swedes, escaping after the occupation.
 Renovation and partial reconstruction was carried out only in 1732, adapting the castle buildings to the detention center for the rebellious and violent priests.
 It fulfilled this role until 1789 when it was taken over by the Austrian authorities.
 Since then, it gradually fell into disrepair.

 In the fifteenth century, the castle was surrounded by an outer defensive wall, in which on the south side a four-sided gatehouse (its origins can reach as far as the fourteenth century) was placed, connected by the oblique neck with the main castle.
 It had a main, larger passage and a smaller gate for pedestrians.
 Both of them were probably led by separate drawbridges over the moat, about 7 meters deep (the stone pillars of the bridges date back to the 16th century).
 The lower storey of the gatehouse was very interestingly solved.
 Under gate’s passage, it was trapdoor, partially carved in the rock.
 Probably a rotating mechanism was used, which lifted the drawbridge, closing the door opening at the same time, and the platform fell into the trapdoor.